Phos senticosus

-Phos senticosus, common name Common Pacific Phos or Thorny Phos, is a species of sea snail, a marine gastropod mollusk in the family Buccinidae, the true whelks.
+Phos senticosus, common name common Pacific phos or thorny phos, is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the Nassa mud snails, or dog whelks.

 Description

 The shell size varies between 25 mm and 50 mm.
 The surface of the shell may be cream or reddish-brown, with one or two subsutural darker bands.
 The interior is white or pale purple.
 This shell has shouldered whorls, with strong axial ribs and a papillose surface.
 Outer lip is crenulate, with several strong lirae into the aperture.